sonic-pi-net/sonic-pi/etc/doc/tutorial/12-Randomisation.md

 end
 ```

 Yes!
 It finally sounds random.
 Within a given *run* subsequent calls to random functions will return random values.
-However, the net run will produce exactly the same random values and sound exactly the same.
+However, the next run will produce exactly the same random values and sound exactly the same.
 It's as if all Sonic Pi code went back in time to exactly the same point every time the run button was pressed.
 It's the Groundhog Day of music!

 ## Haunted Bells